akrausesap/kyma-emoji/cf-nodejs/README.md

-# NodeJS with Express

-Express is one of the most popular NodeJS backends frameworks in the world.
-It's a simple library to provide basic http routing.
-To learn more about express click [here](https://expressjs.com/).
+# Cloud Foundry version of the emojify application

+This is a the nodejs variant of the emojify application adapted to be deployed on Cloud Foundry.

 ## Requirements